SwedbankPay/developer.swedbankpay.com/_includes/description.md

 As you can see the `description` field is set to be `"test purchase - orderNumber28749347"` in the the code example.
 The images below will show you the payment UI for the Redirect and Seamless View scenario.
+{% include alert.html type="neutral" icon="info" body="Notice that for Redirect,
-Notice that for Redirect, the description will be shown as `"test purchase - orderNumber28749347"`, as set in the code example.
-For the Seamless view scenario, the description is not shown in the payment window, but it is still required in the initial request.
+the description will be shown as `test purchase - orderNumber28749347`, as set in the code example.
+For the Seamless View scenario, the description is not shown in the payment window, but it is still required in the initial request." %}

 {:.code-header}
 **Request**